Transportation Paintings — The Art of Getting There

 The copyright watermark ‘©️ teresabernardart.com’ is not depicted on the original canvas painting.

-Artists frequently draw inspiration from their surroundings.
+Artists frequently draw inspiration from their surroundings, and I’m no different.
 We live out in the country.
 One of our neighbors lives down the road and around the corner from us.
 He has a large pond near the road with a small dock and a rowboat tied to it.
 Across from him is another neighbor who also has a pond near the road.
 It’s a smaller pond with lily pads.
 We pass by these two ponds almost every day on our way to and from our place to the nearby towns.
+Over time, they’ve become familiar little scenes that catch my eye, no matter how many times I pass them.
 The inspiration for this painting came from our neighbor’s ponds.
+There’s a quiet beauty in them that I felt compelled to capture on canvas.

 Your Feedback